Sigill/OggAlbumTagger/README.md

 ## How to install

-First, you need to install the exiftool and vorbiscomment tools.
-For example, on Debian/Ubuntu systems, run `apt-get install vorbis-tools libimage-exiftool-perl` from your terminal.
+First, you need to install the `exiftool` tool and `libtag` (sometimes called `taglib` on some systems) library (you need the development package, since the ruby gem will be built upon it).
+For example, on Debian/Ubuntu systems, run `apt-get install libimage-exiftool-perl libtag1-dev` from your terminal.

 ### Install from sources